Charlotte Caubel

-Charlotte Caubel (born 2 June 1972 in Nancy, France) is a French politician who has been serving as State Secretary for Children in the government of Prime Minister Élisabeth Borne since 2022.
+Charlotte Caubel (born 2 June 1972 in Nancy, France) is a French politician who has been serving as State Secretary for Children in the government of Prime Minister Élisabeth Borne between 2022 and 2024.

 Career

 From 2020 to 2022, Caubel led the activities on youth protection at the Ministry of Justice.

 Personal life

 Caubel is married to Alexandre Bompard and the mother of three daughters.